 By answering questions such as how the demand for your services is currently being met and by whom, how satisfied buyers are with those services, how credible you are, and what criteria customers use to select a supplier, you could stand yourself in better stead for success (or the avoidance of a big mistake!).

-And, assist your business developers by preparing briefing packs for meetings and tender opportunities, varying, depending on the client or the opportunity, from a basic briefing report to in-depth and ongoing analysis on the company and also, individuals.
+Assist your business developers by preparing briefing packs for meetings and tender opportunities, varying, depending on the client or the opportunity, from a basic briefing report to in-depth and ongoing analysis on the company and also, individuals.

 People in your company may already know a lot of this information, but if you do not actively and strategically collect it, it will stay locked away in people’s heads.

-And, by narrowing potential outcomes and building plans for them now, you can be better prepared for the impact on future business.
+And by narrowing potential outcomes and building plans for them now, you can be better prepared for the impact on future business.

 Now, CI allows you to future-proof themselves not only by isolating their vulnerabilities and knowing what’s ahead, but also, and more importantly, create a great place to encourage creative and innovative thinking.